KMSP-TV: KFTC subchannels

 KFTC also broadcasts 23.2 Comet and 23.6 Antenna TV from WUCW.

 KFTC began providing high-definition service for the main KMSP and WFTC subchannels in October 2014.
 Translators of KMSP in Brainerd and Walker were switched to KFTC, making WFTC available over-the-air in those communities for the first time.

 Analog-to-digital conversion

 KMSP-TV began broadcasting a digital signal on UHF channel 21 on June 19, 2000.
 The station shut down its analog signal, over VHF channel 9, on June 12, 2009, the digital television transition date, and shifted its digital signal to channel 9.

 Broadcasting facilities

-The KMSP TV Tower is located in Shoreview, Minnesota.
-KMSP owns the tower, which stands 1466 ft tall, but shares it with sister station WFTC and the Twin Cities PBS stations, KTCA and KTCI.
-Several FM stations are also on the tower: KQRS-FM ("92 KQRS"), KXXR ("93X"), KTCZ ("Cities 97.1"), KTIS-FM, KSJN, KFXN-FM ("The Fan"), KDWB, KEEY ("K102"), KMNB ("102.9 The Wolf"), and KZJK ("104.1 Jack FM").
+The KMSP Tower is located in Shoreview.
+Fox Television Stations owns the mast standing 1466 ft tall, and along with KMSP and WFTC, other occupants of the tower include Twin Cities PBS's KTCA/KTCI, and ten FM stations broadcasting across the Twin Cities.

 Translators

 In addition to the main transmitter in Shoreview and KFTC in Bemidji, the signals of KMSP-TV and WFTC signal are relayed to outlying parts of Minnesota through a network of translators.
 The main channels of each station are available from all translators.